xanderex-sid/GSoC_DeepLense/README.md

 ### Task 3.A:

-The notebook in `specific_test_3A` trains a deep learning-based super resolution algorithm, specifically, Fast Super-Resolution Convolutional Neural Network (FSRCNN) to upscale low-resolution strong lensing images using the provided high-resolution samples as ground truths.
+The <a href="https://github.com/xanderex-sid/GSoC_DeepLense/blob/main/specific_test_3A/gsoc-task-3a.ipynb">notebook</a> in `specific_test_3A` trains a deep learning-based super resolution algorithm, specifically, Fast Super-Resolution Convolutional Neural Network (FSRCNN) to upscale low-resolution strong lensing images using the provided high-resolution samples as ground truths.
 Laplacian Pyramid Super-Resolution Network (LapSRN) was also used for training, but didn't performed well.

 #### Evaluation Results of Models on Validation Dataset: